Keith Gottfried, Founder and CEO

-Prior to joining the George W. Bush Administration, Keith served in senior executive roles at Borland Software Corporation, then a publicly traded company in California’s Silicon Valley, initially joining Borland as its general counsel and then later serving as its head of its worldwide corporate affairs function where regularly interfaced with the governments of many of the countries where Borland had operations.
-While an executive at Borland, Keith served on the board of directors of the Business Software Alliance, the leading advocate for the global software industry before governments and in the international marketplace.
+Prior to joining the George W. Bush Administration, Keith served in senior executive roles at Borland Software Corporation, then a publicly traded company in California’s Silicon Valley, initially joining Borland as its general counsel and then later serving as the head of its worldwide corporate affairs function where he regularly interfaced with the governments of many of the countries where Borland had operations.
+While an executive at Borland, Keith served on the board of directors of the Business Software Alliance, the leading advocate for the global software industry.

 Keith holds an M.B.A., with high honors, from Boston University's Questrom School of Business, a J.D., cum laude, from Boston University's School of Law, where he was an Edward F. Hennessey Distinguished Scholar of Law and a G. Joseph Tauro Scholar of Law, and a B.S. in Economics, concentrated in accounting, from the University of Pennsylvania’s Wharton School of Business.